Feel supported, get inspired, be understood

 Trying to figure out how to get through the challenges of endometriosis?

-I’m Amy, and I started the podcast In Sixteen Years of Endometriosis to talk about learning to live with this awful condition.
-I get together with my best friend Brittany every other week to laugh about all the ridiculous things that happen when you have an illness that can affect bodily functions!
+I’m Amy (she/her), and I started the podcast In Sixteen Years of Endometriosis to talk about learning to live with this awful condition.
+I get together with my best friend Brittany (she/they) every other week to laugh about all the ridiculous things that happen when you have an illness that can affect bodily functions!

 We pride ourselves on sharing accurate, well-researched information, which is necessary for this disease where misinformation is the norm, even from many well-intentioned doctors themselves!

 We talk about a broad range of topics, such as:

 - Practical tips.
 Want more energy?
 Want to commit to healthy habits or communicate better about your illness with loved ones?